SamChou19815/OConquer/GAMEMANUAL.md

 ### Introduction

-Your input program should be a valid java program that specifies what you want your soldiers to do at each point.
-You are free to initialize new variables and classes as you want, and use if conditions, for loops or recursion to control your units.
-Besides all the existing java features we supply an API of the information you can access from the position of your units.
+Instead of controlling your military unit by specifying command at each round, you write a Java program to control them automatically.
+You are almost free to use any Java 8 features, which some restrictions described below.
+We provided some APIs for you to interact with the world.

 ### Requirement for your program